statamic/v2-docs/content/collections/docs/caching.md

 This says "when an entry in the `blog` collection is saved, we should invalidate the `/blog` page, any pages beginning with `/blog/category/`, and the home page."
 Of course, you may add as many collections as you need.

+To clear the static file cache you can run `php please clear:static` or delete the `static/` folder in the web root.

 ## Static Site Generation {#static-generator}

 En route from Far Far Away Land.
 Stay tuned!